missing-semester-cn/missing-semester-cn.github.io/shell.md

 * `-v` usually enables a verbose output
 * `-V` usually prints the version of the command

 Also, a double dash `--` is used in built-in commands and many other commands to signify the end of command options, after which only positional parameters are accepted.
 So if you have a file called `-v` (which you can) and want to grep it `grep pattern -- -v` will work whereas `grep pattern -v` won't.
+In fact, one way to create such file is to do `touch -- -v`.

 ## Exercises

-1. If you are completely new to the shell you may want to read a more comprenhensive guide about it such as [BashGuide](http://mywiki.wooledge.org/BashGuide)
+1. If you are completely new to the shell you may want to read a more comprehensive guide about it such as [BashGuide](http://mywiki.wooledge.org/BashGuide)

 1. **PATH, which, type**
 We briefly discussed that the `PATH` environment variable is used to locate the programs that you run through the command line.
 Let's explore that a little further